tankwyn/lorx/README.md

 Here are some advices about performance:

 1. Strings.
 Passing strings between Lua and Orx will result in memory duplication.
-Store the string IDs in Lua (rather than the strings) for strings that will be heavily.
+Store the string IDs in Lua (rather than the strings) for those that would be used heavily.
 2. Arrays.
 Passing arrays in Orx API calls will induce memory allocation/deallocation.
 Avoid doing this too frequently.
 3. GC.
 Avoid generating too much garbage in a short time.
 4. Don't think too much about performance until you really have to :).